CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/13-Contributing.md

 # 13. Contributing

-**Purpose:** Guide for contributing to mcp-ssh-orchestrator development, including setup, coding standards, and submission process.
+**Purpose:** Guide for contributing to MCP SSH Orchestrator development, including setup, coding standards, and submission process.

 ## Overview

-We welcome contributions to mcp-ssh-orchestrator!
+We welcome contributions to MCP SSH Orchestrator!
 This guide covers how to set up a development environment, understand the codebase, and submit contributions.

 ## Development Setup